Epitech-Lyon/epitech-lyon.github.io/_posts/2020-10-20-thunderbolt.md

 trap - EXIT
 ```

-A sample of the template which describe the lambda which handle the RDS and his role.
+A sample of the template which describes the lambda that handles the RDS and its role.
-The role is assigned to the lambda and allow the manipulation of others AWS services.
+The role is assigned to the lambda and allows the manipulation of others AWS services.

 ```yml
   rdsLamdaRole: